-Mapping and structural analysis will continue in early 2020.
-Geophysical surveys planned will include ultrahigh resolution magnetics and gravity to assist in tracing the dykes where they cannot be mapped under cover and to provide better interpretation for possible source areas/carbonatite plugs that may be related to the high grade mineralization exposed at surface.
+Mapping and structural analysis of the mineralized area has continued and evaluation of various geophysical survey techniques will be evaluated to assist in tracing the dykes where they cannot be mapped under cover and to provide better interpretation for possible source areas/carbonatite plugs that may be related to the high grade mineralization exposed at surface.
 Follow up drilling will test lateral and vertical extents of the dykes and interpreted intrusive features of interest.